Hammer leads Americans to 7-5 lead in Walker Cup at Seminole - WHIZ News

 Hammer teamed with Davis Thompson in the morning to win a foursomes match so wild that only three holes were halved in a 1-up victory, and then held on to beat John Murphy 3 and 1 in the anchor singles match at tough, wind-blown Seminole Golf Club.

+“You know what, at the end of the day golf is pretty hard, and you can’t play perfect golf all day long,” Hammer said.
+“I got off to a hot start, got to 5 up and kind of felt like I was coasting at that point.
+The next thing you know I make bogey on 10 and he’s kind of right back in it.
+Luckily, I was able to make a nice 10-footer on 15 for birdie that really kind of set up my last couple holes and had a good up-and-down on 17.”

-Castillo beat Ben Schmidt 5 and 3 in the most-lopsided victory of the day.
+Castillo beat Ben Schmidt 5 and 3 in the most-lopsided match of the day.

 Mark Power won both his matches for GB&I, beating Thompson 3 and 2 in afternoon singles, and teaming with Murphy in the morning for a 1-up victory over Quade Cummins and Austin Eckroat.